Learning Conference on Developing a “Holistic Approach for the Implementation of the 2030 Agenda”

-1 - 2 March 2017, Abuja, Nigeria - In the framework of its initiative “Capacity for the 2030 Agenda”, UNITAR is organizing a learning conferences on “holistic approaches for the implementation of the 2030 Agenda” for African Least Development Countries (LDCs).
-This conference will specifically target government officials from the 17 English-speaking African LDCs and will take place in Abuja, Nigeria on 1-2 March 2017.
+1 - 2 March 2017, Abuja, Nigeria - In the framework of its initiative “Capacity for the 2030 Agenda”, UNITAR organized a learning conferences on “holistic approaches for the implementation of the 2030 Agenda” for African Least Development Countries (LDCs).
+This conference specifically targeted government officials from the 17 English-speaking African LDCs and took place in Abuja, Nigeria on 1 - 2 March 2017.

-The conference will take into account key issues faced by LDCs in Africa, how public institutions get mobilized to implement the 2030 Agenda, integrated planning and policy-making, monitoring and evaluation for the SDGs and stakeholder engagement.
+The conference took into account key issues faced by LDCs in Africa, how public institutions get mobilized to implement the 2030 Agenda, integrated planning and policy-making, monitoring and evaluation for the SDGs and stakeholder engagement.

 Tools to mainstream the SDGs